The Color Purple (2023 film): Plot

 In 1909 Georgia, teenager Celie Harris lives with her sister Nettie and abusive father Alfonso.
-After her mother died, he started raping Celie, causing her to become pregnant twice.
+After her mother dies, he starts raping Celie, causing her to become pregnant twice.
 Alfonso takes away each of the babies, first Olivia and then Adam, shortly after birth.
 He then forces her to marry a local farmer and father of three, Albert "Mister" Johnson.

 When Alfonso tries to molest Nettie, she moves into Mister's farmhouse to be with Celie, but when she rebuffs his sexual advances he banishes her from his land.
 As she leaves, she promises to write to Celie every day.

 By 1917, Celie is still married to Mister.
 His son Harpo marries fierce, defiant Sofia, and builds a house for her.
 Celie befriends her, but in a moment of jealousy advises Harpo to beat her.
 Sofia leaves Harpo as a result, so he converts the house into a juke joint.

 Independent jazz singer Shug Avery, Mister's longtime lover, comes to town to perform at the joint and stays at Mister's house for a few days.
 Around this time, Mister's equally abusive father visits.
 Harpo has been seeing another woman, who he calls "Squeak".
 When he tries to dance with Sofia, Squeak cuts in and ends up starting a fight that trashes the joint.
 Escaping the brawl, Shug takes Celie to see a movie; the two kiss at the movie theatre and sleep together that night.

 In the morning, Shug intercepts the mail, finding a letter to Celie from Nettie.
 The two search the house and discover dozens of other letters from Nettie that Mister hid from Celie.
 The letters reveal that Nettie has been living in Africa and caring for Adam and Olivia, who were adopted by missionaries.